 Recommendations

-If the stylistic flair of Robert Z. Leonard's work in The Waning Sex left an impression, the juxtaposition of stylistic flair and narrative makes it a Comedy outlier.
+If the stylistic flair of Robert Z. Leonard's work in The Waning Sex left an impression, the juxtaposition of stylistic flair and narrative makes it a Romance outlier.
 Experience the United States influence in these recommendations that echo The Waning Sex.

 Nina Duane (Norma Shearer) is a criminal lawyer whose gender is professionally resented by Philip Barry (Conrad Nagel), the District Attorney.
 She wins acquittal for man-chasing widow Mary Booth (Mary McAllister), then defeats her in romancing the D.A.